Reconciling Congregation FAQs

 In 2006, we formally expanded our welcoming statement:

-As a congregation with open hearts, open minds, and open doors, our welcome knows no boundaries of age, race, ethnicity, culture, gender, marital status, sexual orientation, economic condition, physical or mental ability.”
+As a congregation with open hearts, open minds, and open doors, our welcome knows no boundaries of age, race, ethnicity, culture, gender, marital status, sexual orientation, gender identity, economic condition, physical or mental ability.

 But does that welcome statement fully describe the Community UMC of today?
 Or, like the people of Community, is it continuously expanding and evolving?

 This Frequently Asked Questions (FAQ) page helps answer questions you might still have.

 If you have other questions not answered here or would like to talk to someone privately, feel free to talk to any of us individually (contact information is in your church directory) or by sending an email to LGBTQ@onecumc.net.